allegro/bigflow/docs/monitoring.md

 ![Dataflow filter](./images/Beam_select_logs.png)

 Then we can filter out proper information similarly like in Log Explorer.
-We can filter out severity of messaegs and type whether we want job logs or workers logs.
+We can filter out severity of messages and type whether we want job logs or workers logs.

 ![Dataflow logs details](./images/Beam_filter_logs.png)